-"Accounting officers shall carefully scrutinize all items of expenditure to ensure-
+"Accounting officers shall carefully scrutinise all items of expenditure to ensure-

-- (a) that services which are no longer essential are eliminated; - (b) that all necessary services are provided at the lowest cost possible; and - (c) that public funds are spent to the best advantage." - 18.
-Under no circumstances should provision be made in the draft estimates for unforeseen expenditure or contingencies.
+- (a) that services which are no longer essential are eliminated; - (b) that all necessary services are provided at the lowest cost possible; and - (c) that public funds are spent to the best advantage."

-- 19. The first claims upon the 2024 Estimates are the commitments of the previous years.
+- 18. Under no circumstances should provision be made in the draft estimates for unforeseen expenditure or contingencies, nor for revenue which is unsubstantiated. - 19.
+The first claims upon the 2025 Estimates are the commitments of the previous years.
 However, every effort should be made to liquidate these commitments from the current year's allocation. - 20.
 Draft Estimates of Expenditure for goods and services must provide for the payment of Value Added Tax (VAT), Customs Duty and other taxes where applicable. - 21.
-Where receipts or payments are denominated in foreign currency the following information must be provided: - (a) type of foreign currency; and - (b) rate of exchange used, i.e. the rate at the time of preparation of the draft estimates. - 22.
-Where there are Divisions under a Head of Expenditure it is essential to provide, at the time of the submission of the draft estimates, appropriate comments and recommendations from General Administration/Head Office as to the levels of allocations requested. - 23.
-Permanent Secretaries/Heads of Departments should indicate in their covering memoranda, that the draft estimates of all Divisions and Agencies under their control, have been fully examined at the most senior level and that the recommendations reaching the Ministry of Finance and the Ministry of Planning and Development have their full concurrence.
-Permanent Secretaries/Heads of Departments are also encouraged to identify a person who will serve as the point of contact within the organization, for all enquiries concerning the Draft Estimates 2024. - 24.
-The opportunity is again taken to emphasize the great importance that must be attached to the preparation of these draft estimates.
-Permanent Secretaries/Heads of Departments must pay particular attention to any amendments made to the instructions including reporting formats that appear in the Call Circular.
+Where receipts or payments are denominated in foreign currency the following information must be provided: - (a) type of foreign currency; and - (b) rate of exchange used, i.e. the rate at the time of preparation of the Draft Estimates. - 22.
+Where there are Divisions under a Head of Expenditure, it is essential to provide, at the time of the submission of the draft estimates, appropriate comments and recommendations from General Administration/Head Office as to the levels of allocations requested. - 23.
+Permanent Secretaries/Heads of Departments/The Chief Administrator should indicate in their covering memoranda, that the Draft Estimates of all Divisions and Agencies under their control, have been fully examined at the most senior level and that the recommendations reaching the Ministry of Finance and the Ministry of Planning and Development have their full concurrence.
+Permanent Secretaries/Heads of Departments/The Chief Administrator are also encouraged to identify an officer who will serve as the point of contact within the organization, for all enquiries concerning the Draft Estimates 2025. - 24.
+The opportunity is again taken to emphasize the great importance that must be attached to the preparation of these Draft Estimates.
+Permanent Secretaries/Heads of Departments/ The Chief Administrator must pay particular attention to any amendments made to the instructions including reporting formats that appear in the Call Circular.
 Strict adherence to the instructions contained in this Circular is required.
 Should the need for any divergence from the instructions contained in this Circular arise, then requests for same must first be submitted in writing to the Ministry of Finance and the Ministry of Planning and Development for approval prior to the submission of the draft estimates.